-Join Scott Pagano for an in-depth discussion in this video Exercise files, part of Realtime Motion Graphics with Unreal Engine 4.
+Join Scott Pagano for an in-depth discussion in this video Exercise files, part of Unreal Engine 4: Realtime Motion Graphics.

 - [Voiceover] If you have access to the Exercise Files, we're gonna walk you through what we've provided for you.
 So I've got the Exercise Files folder on the desktop here on this machine.
 I'm gonna double click and open that up.
 You can see we've got chapter one through four and then an Unreal Projects folder.
 The chapters one through four are all of our source assets and our Cinema 4D and Maya scenes.
 So, for example, in Chapter One, we just have two simple folders for our piece of geometry and some texture files.
 We go to Chapter Two, you can see we've got a few more things.
 I've got a Cinema 4D Directory that actually has Cinema 4D scenes and textures and an FPX Export folder.

 And then in our My Folder, we've got sorta a similar thing.
 We've got a Maya Project Directory with scenes and source images and an FPX Export folder.
 And then the unreal projects are separated out because the unreal projects have their own file structure that Unreal determines so if we open that, you can see we've got our four chapters and within each of those, it's got the default Unreal Project folder settings.
 So in the beginning of the first chapter, we're going to show you how to download the Epic Games Launcher and the Unreal Engine to get that all installed on your machine.